martis900/supergod/README.md

-# SuperGOD unfinished
+# SuperGOD

-Discord bot for gamers
+Discord bot for gamers.
+Using pubg.com API to get user data

 /commands/Pubg.cs main class that does all pubg api job